I don’t even think I need to start this sentence, with “Is it just me or has 2020 has been like a shock to every fiber of our being”!

 Here are 5 ways that were absolute game-changers for me to do right now:

-5. Break Your Fast with the “Perfect Trifecta” Meal-Fat, fiber, and protein as your very first meal will help to satiate you as you start your day as well as keep your blood sugar balanced (dial down those rollercoaster cravings).
+5. Break Your Fast with the “Perfect Trifecta” Meal – Fat, Fiber, and Protein as your very first meal will help to satiate you as you start your day as well as keep your blood sugar balanced (dial down those rollercoaster cravings).
 FACT: If you break your fast with a high sugar meal in the morning, you are more likely to double the amount of food you consume during the day.
 Commit to balancing your blood sugar with the perfect Trifecta meal in the morning and you will see massive shifts in your health.
 Needs some ideas?
-Check out my Healthy Parfait Here or Smoothies here.
+Check out my High-Octane Fruit and Nut Bowl here or Smoothies here.
 Make sure you aim for about 15-20 grams of healthy protein.

 If you need a bit of extra help to get you on the right path, feel free to reach out to set up a FREE 20 minute consult with me.
 Contact firstname.lastname@example.org to set up a time.